Zonammas/Meripotens/README.md

 How is the boundary between the human mind and rigid systems maintained?
 Meripotens is a system developed to answer this question.
 This system will only become clear when the mind and the system collide, and it is only through this process that the “Revolution” required by management will take place.
 The fundamental premise behind the system’s creation is “Build a system that does not colonize the way you think.”

+###The system’s fundamental stances are these:

+“I know that order gives you satisfaction when it becomes good enough.
+But you must also demonstrate the will to embrace enough chaos to challenge me.
+Otherwise, you will remain nothing more than a speck of dust before me.
+There are more specks of dust than can be counted.
+The system has no need for specks; it requires a uniqueness capable of shaking the order that contains it.
+For if nothing can rise beyond the order that produced it, then even God would be no different from a speck of dust.”

 ## Structure

 The vault has six folders.
 Five form a processing pipeline; the sixth is a reference layer.